SchulzLab/SNEEP/docs/gettingStarted.rst

 -	rsID if known, otherwise - ,
 -	minor allele frequency (MAF) if known, otherwise -1.
 The minor allele frequency is important to provide if you want to assess the result of SNEEP against random controls.
 Then, SNEEP samples SNPs based on the MAF distribution of the input SNPs.

-An example of a properly formated SNP files can be found below:
+An example of a properly formated SNP file can be found below:

 .. code-block:: console